apache/spark/docs/integration.rst

 - :ref:`S3FileTransformOperator` : Copies data from a source S3 location to a temporary location on the local filesystem.
 - :ref:`S3ListOperator` : Lists the files matching a key prefix from a S3 location.
 - :ref:`S3ToGoogleCloudStorageOperator` : Syncs an S3 location with a Google Cloud Storage bucket.
+- :ref:`S3ToGoogleCloudStorageTransferOperator` : Syncs an S3 bucket with a Google Cloud Storage bucket using the GCP Storage Transfer Service.
 - :ref:`S3ToHiveTransfer` : Moves data from S3 to Hive.
 The operator downloads a file from S3, stores the file locally before loading it into a Hive table.

 .. _S3Hook: